ibm-cloud-docs/cloud-object-storage/basics/classes.md

 ## What are the classes?
 {: #classes-about}

-You can choose from four storage classes:
+You can choose from five storage classes:

+*  **Smart Tier** can be used for any workload, especially dynamic workloads where access patterns are unknown or difficult to predict.
+Smart Tier provides a simplified pricing structure and automatic cost optimization by classifying the data into "hot", "cool", and "cold" tiers based on monthly usage patterns.
+All data in the bucket is then billed at the lowest applicable rate.
+There are no threshold object sizes or storage periods, and there are no retrieval fees.
+For a detailed explanation of how it works, see the [billing topic](/docs/cloud-object-storage?topic=cloud-object-storage-billing#billing-smart-tier).
-*  **Standard** is used for active workloads.
-No charge incurs for data that is retrieved (other than the cost of the operational request itself and public outbound bandwidth).
+*  **Standard** is used for active workloads, with no charge for data retrieved (other than the cost of the operational request itself).
-*  **Vault** is used for cool workloads where data isn't accessed frequently, but a retrieval charge applies for reading data.
-The service includes a threshold for object size and storage period consistent with the intended use of this service for cooler, less-active data.
+*  **Vault** is used for cool workloads where data is accessed less than once a month - an extra retrieval charge ($/GB) is applied each time data is read.
+The service includes a minimum threshold for object size and storage period consistent with the intended use of this service for cooler, less-active data.
-*  **Cold Vault** is used for cold workloads where data is primarily archived (accessed every 90 days or less) - a larger retrieval charge applies for reading data.
-The service includes a threshold for object size and storage period consistent with the intended use of this service: storing cold, inactive data.
+*  **Cold Vault** is used for cold workloads where data is accessed every 90 days or less - a larger extra retrieval charge ($/GB) is applied each time data is read.
+The service includes a longer minimum threshold for object size and storage period consistent with the intended use of this service for cold, inactive data.
-*  **Flex** is used for dynamic workloads where access patterns are more difficult to predict.
-Depending on usage, if the lower cost of cooler storage that is combined with retrieval charges exceeds a cap value, then the storage charge increases and no any retrieval charges apply.
-If the data isn't accessed frequently, Flex storage can be more cost effective than Standard storage.
-If cooler usage patterns become more active, Flex storage is more cost effective than Vault or Cold Vault storage.
-No threshold object size or storage period applies to Flex buckets.
+*  **Flex** is being replaced by Smart Tier for dynamic workloads.
+Existing users can reference pricing information [here](/docs/cloud-object-storage?topic=cloud-object-storage-flex-pricing).

 For more information, see [the pricing table at ibm.com](https://www.ibm.com/cloud/object-storage#s3api).